jinko-core/jinko/CONTRIBUTING.md

 some early feedback or indications.
 Once your PR is out of `Draft`, it will be merged if approved and if the tests pass.

+Remember to format your code using `cargo fmt`!

 ## Documentation

 You can build jinko's documentation like so: